elastic/metricsgenreceiver/README.md

 For example, given the output of a single report from the `hostmetricsreceiver`, lets you generate a day's worth of data from multiple simulated hosts with a given interval.

-The datapoints for the metrics are individually simulated using a standard distribution, taking into account the temporality, monotonicity, and capping double values whose initial value is between 0 and 1 to that range.
+The datapoints for the metrics are individually simulated using a distribution that can be customized with the `distribution` settings.

 ## Getting Started